lifeomic/chroma-react/stories/components/SearchField/default.md

 ### Accessibility

 - The component has `type="search"`.
+- The component has `aria-label` set to the provided label.
 - The component uses a uniqueId to link the input to the help message via `aria-describedby`.
 This allows screenreaders to read the help message.
 - The icon button cannot be tabbed into - keyboard support of Escape to clear